SetVenue Adult Production Policy

 5.1 Statutory Requirements

 18 U.S.C. § 2257 and its implementing regulations (28 C.F.R.
 Part 75) require any Statutory Producer (as defined in 28 C.F.R. § 75.1(c)(1)) of visual depictions of actual Sexually Explicit Conduct made for commercial distribution to: (i) verify each Performer's age before the visual depiction is created using government-issued photographic identification; (ii) maintain records of that age verification at the Statutory Producer's principal place of business per 28 C.F.R. § 75.2; (iii) make those records available for inspection by the Attorney General per 28 C.F.R. § 75.5; and (iv) affix the required § 2257 compliance statement on all commercially distributed copies per 28 C.F.R. § 75.6.
-18 U.S.C. § 2257A provides a limited exemption for producers whose materials do not depict actual Sexually Explicit Conduct (e.g., Simulated Sexual Conduct for theatrical release); the Production Company must determine whether its work falls under § 2257 or § 2257A.
+18 U.S.C. § 2257A imposes a parallel record-keeping regime on producers of depictions of simulated sexually explicit conduct (e.g., Simulated Sexual Conduct for theatrical release), subject to a certification safe harbor for qualifying producers under § 2257A(h); the Production Company must determine whether its work falls under § 2257, § 2257A, or a § 2257A(h) certification.

 5.2 SetVenue Is Not the Record Custodian